If you’re a new editor looking to learn the ropes, the ACES mentor program may be for you.

 If there is a match between expertise sought and expertise available, our program director will create a mentorship.

 The mentorship program accepts six mentees a year.
-The mentor relationship starts and ends at the ACES national conference, held in March of each year.
+The mentor relationship starts and ends at the ACES national conference, held in March or April of each year.

 The mentors and mentees are encouraged to meet at the conference.
 ACES provides lunch and presents a short program on goals and expectations for the program.
 The previous year’s mentors/mentees are also invited, so they can share tips and insights based on their experience.